The American Wildfire Experience's Wildland Fire Digital Storytelling Micro-Grant initiative

 At The American Wildfire Experience, we want to encourage and promote quality wildland fire storytelling that helps tell the story of wildland fire and shines a light on our human relationship with wildland fire.
 That’s why we started our Wildland Fire Digital Storytelling Micro-Grant initiative.

-It is our hope that these grants will encourage thoughtful wildland fire storytelling by active fire practitioners, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and that this will help begin to build a cadre of wildland firefighters developing engaging content well aligned with AWE’s mission.
-Each year we offer a handful of micro-grants to international applicants at $500.00 (USD) each.
+It is our hope that these grants will encourage thoughtful wildland fire storytelling by active fire practitioners, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and that this will help begin to build a cadre of wildland firefighters, practitioners, and community members developing engaging content well aligned with AWE’s mission.
+Each year we offer a handful of micro-grants to applicants from all over the world at $500.00 (USD) each.

 Find out more in our Frequently Asked Questions (FAQs):